Xoriun/Notes-Creator/README.md

 Also, feel free to suggest any changes or new features.

 Planned additions:
- - Improvements on the hotkey feature.
+ - Improvements on the CellEditDialog: copy past of TextBlocks/Icons/whole cells.
+ - Actions for section that get automatically executed when entering/exiting a section.
+ - Action to start an other program.
+ - Discrete handling of file locations for exporting files.
  - Different color setting for each section.